On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of one-dimensional local time on chaoses

-In this section, we go back to the study of the $L^2$ modulus of the Brownian local time, that is to the study of the quantity $H_{t}^{h}(B)$ defined by \eqref{eq:hamiltonian-mod-cty-loc-time} with the global aim of proving Theorem \ref{thm:cvgce-L2-modulus-chaos}.
-Before we go on with the proof, let us introduce some additional notation: \begin{notation} For any $t>0$ and $n\ge 1$ we write $\cs_t^{n}$ for the simplex of order $n$ on $\ot$, i.e., $\cs_t^n=\{(t_1,\ldots,t_n)\in \ot^n:\, t_1<\ldots <t_n\}$.
-For every $n\geq 2$ and every $h>0$, we also define a function $\Phi_h(t_1,t_2)$ as
+In this section, we go back to the study of the $L^2$ modulus of the Brownian local time, that is, to the study of the quantity $H_{t}^{h}(B)$ defined by~(\ref{eqhamiltonian-mod-cty-loc-time}) with the global aim of proving Theorem~\ref{thmcvgce-L2-modulus-chaos}.
+Before we go on with the proof, let us introduce some additional notation.